preventicus/pcore/README.md

   Set sizeUnixTimestamps ← length(unixTimestampsMs)
   Set firstUnixTimestampMs ← unixTimestampsMs[0]
+  Append 0 to outerSectionsDurationsMs

   If numberOfSections == 1
     If sizeUnixTimestamps > 1
 	  Append unixTimestampsMs[1] - firstUnixTimestampMs to innerSectionsDurationsMs
     Else
 	  Append 0 to innerSectionsDurationsMs
-    Append 0 to outerSectionsDurationsMs
     Append sizeUnixTimestamps to sectionsSizes
     Return

-  Append 0 to outerSectionsDurationsMs
   Append unixTimestampsMs[1] - firstUnixTimestampMs to innerSectionsDurationsMs
   Append sectionIdxs[1] to sectionsSizes